eZmaxinc/eZmax-SDK-go/docs/CustomWebhookResponse.md

 ### NewCustomWebhookResponse

-`func NewCustomWebhookResponse(pkiWebhookID int32, sWebhookDescription string, eWebhookModule FieldEWebhookModule, sWebhookUrl string, sWebhookEmailfailed string, bWebhookSkipsslvalidation bool, pksCustomerCode string, bWebhookTest bool, ) *CustomWebhookResponse`
+`func NewCustomWebhookResponse(pkiWebhookID int32, sWebhookDescription string, eWebhookModule FieldEWebhookModule, sWebhookUrl string, sWebhookEmailfailed string, bWebhookIsactive bool, bWebhookSkipsslvalidation bool, pksCustomerCode string, bWebhookTest bool, ) *CustomWebhookResponse`

 NewCustomWebhookResponse instantiates a new CustomWebhookResponse object This constructor will assign default values to properties that have it defined,